neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_4_Start_Codespace/README.md

 ## Next Steps

-After completing this lab, continue to [Lab 5 - Foundry Agents](../Lab_5_Foundry_Agents) to build your first intelligent agent with the Microsoft Agent Framework.
+After completing this lab, continue to [Lab 5 - Foundry Agents](../Lab_5_Foundry_Agents) to build your first agent with the Microsoft Agent Framework.